leoCamilo/GanttDiagramLanguage/README.md

             dataIni :   {start date of the task}
             duracao :   {duration in days}
             nomeResp :  {people responsable for the task}
-        }
+            [percent :  {how much task is complete in percentage}]         -- optional, default value 0 }

         ...